EXPLAINER: What kept Iran protests going after first spark? - NewsBreak

 HOW HAS IRAN RESPONDED TO THE PROTESTS?

-Iranian leaders have vowed to investigate the circumstances of Amini’s death while accusing unnamed foreign countries and exiled opposition groups of seizing on it as a pretext to foment unrest.
-That’s been a common pattern in the protests that erupted in recent years.
+Iranian leaders have vowed to investigate the circumstances of Amini's death while accusing unnamed foreign countries and exiled opposition groups of seizing on it as a pretext to foment unrest.
+That's been a common pattern during protests in recent years.

 Iran's ruling clerics view the United States as a threat to the Islamic Republic and believe the adoption of Western customs undermines society.
 Khamenei himself has seized on so-called “color” protests in Europe and elsewhere as foreign interventions — and not as people demonstrating for more rights.

-Tensions have been especially high since former President Donald Trump withdrew from the 2015 nuclear deal with Iran and imposed crippling sanctions.
-The Biden administration has been working with European allies for the last two years to revive the accord, but negotiations appear deadlocked as nonproliferation experts warn Iran has enough highly enriched uranium for a nuclear bomb if it chose to build one.
+Tensions have been especially high since then-President Donald Trump withdrew from the 2015 nuclear deal with Iran and imposed crippling sanctions.
+The Biden administration has been working with European allies for the last two years to revive the accord.
+The negotiations appear deadlocked, as nonproliferation experts warn Iran has enough highly enriched uranium for a nuclear bomb if it chooses to build one.
 The Islamic Republic insists its program is peaceful.

 The governor of Tehran said Wednesday that authorities arrested three foreign nationals at protests in the capital, without elaborating.
 Iranian security forces have arrested at least 25 people, and the governor of the Kurdistan province says three people have been killed by armed groups in unrest linked to the protests, without elaborating.